History

 “History is who we are and why we are the way we are.” - David McCullough, American historian

-The A’ Level History syllabus focuses on developing students’ understandings of the key forces that shaped major international and regional developments of the twentieth century.
 Students will learn how the watershed of World War II led to the start of the Cold War, an iconic conflict whose effects still linger, and are arguably even resurgent, to this very day.
-The Cold War, in turn, had profound impacts on the development of the Global Economy, as well as international security, where the role of local players interacted with external forces to shape the development of the international order.
-In addition, students will also acquire a robust knowledge of Southeast Asia by examining how its constituent nations’ developed after independence, grew their economies, and dealt with regional conflict and cooperation, thus acquiring a holistic understanding of how the politics, economics and society of the region that shaped our past continue to manifest today.
+The Cold War, in turn, had profound impacts on the development of the Global Economy and provided opportunities for both Conflict and Cooperation, where local players interacted with external forces to shape the development of the international order.
+In addition, students will gain a comprehensive grasp of Southeast Asia as a region through focused explorations of Forming Nation-States, Economic Change After Independence, and Regional Conflicts and Cooperation.
+These lenses reveal how newly independent countries navigated political nation-building, pursued economic growth amid global shifts, and balanced tensions with collaborative regional ties, allowing students to develop a nuanced view of the forces that continue to define the region's trajectory today.